eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 ```

 ## Start a Node Using a Snapshot
 In some situations, it is convenient to start a node using a snapshot if you wish to create a valid chain state to start from.
-Make sure you have deleted all existing data (`~./local/share/eosio/nodeos/data/*`) since it is recommended.
+Make sure you have deleted all existing data in the directory: `~./local/share/eosio/nodeos/data/*`, since it is recommended.
 So, let's say we are using a snapshot from Jungle Testnet.
 So, for this execute the following command:
 ```bash
 $ wget https://backup.cryptolions.io/Jungle/snapshots/latest-snapshot.bin -P ~./local/share/eosio/nodeos/data/snapshots/
 ```

-Now that the snapshot is downloaded, you can use the same [`start.sh`](#startsh) script to start the node, just delete `--genesis-json` flag in the script, so the function `start_fresh_nodes` in the file will look like:
+Now that the snapshot is downloaded, you can use the same [`start.sh`](###startsh) script to start the node, just delete `--genesis-json` flag in the script, so the function `start_fresh_nodes` in the file will look like:
 ```bash
 start_fresh_nodeos() {
  echo 'Starting new chain from genesis JSON'